Calipsoplus/calipsoplus-backend/README.md

 *  **RELOAD_FILE**: A file UWSGI watches for changes to trigger a hot reload of the application (usually we use the README of the application).
 *  **ENVIRONMENT_SETTINGS_FILE**: The settings file used for this deployment, one of **settings_[test|demo|prod]** (depending on which environment you are deploying).

-This file should be stored in the apps_available folder inside UWSGI_DIR/config, and sym-linked to the apps_enabled folder.
+Once you are sure the values are correct, sym-link it to the apps-enabled folder and restart the UWSGI service.

 ### Configure Apache